 Frieze magazine organised evening drinks during ARCOmadrid at the legendary Bar Cock near Gran Via.

 March 10, 2020: Attended the opening of Pere Llobera's solo show at La Capella, the second of the Barcelona Producció 2019-20 season.
-This became the last opening before the state of alarm was declared in Spain (eventually extended until June 21) triggered by the pandemic, and we had to remain at home until June.
+This became the last opening before the state of alarm was declared in Spain (eventually extended until June 21) triggered by the COVID-19 pandemic, and we had to remain at home until June.

 View of Pere Llobera's exhibition ‘Faula Rodona.
 Sols i embogits.
 Entre la precisió total i una cancó de Sau’ (Circular Fable.
 Alone and Maddened; Between Total Accuracy and a Song by Sau).
 Photo: Pep Herrero / La Capella.

 March 13, 2020: Confinement.
 Projects on hold, conversations postponed.
-One of them was the three-day seminar Agustín Ortiz Herrera was preparing to open in the context of his ongoing research project ‘To name, to own.
+One of them was the three-day seminar Agustín Ortiz Herrera was preparing in the context of his ongoing research project ‘To name, to own.
 Critique of taxonomic practice’.
 Agustín’s research is one of the three projects mentored by Latitudes as part of the Barcelona Producció 2019–20 production grant.
 More on this and other ‘frozen’ projects, hopefully soon.